rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 But why not just delete the old versions immediately?
 Because of concurrent transactions.
 When one transaction is updating a row, another transaction that started earlier might still be reading the old version.
 Postgres keeps old tuple versions around until it's certain no transaction needs them anymore.
 Only then can the space be reclaimed.

-These old tuple versions serve a purpose initially—they allow long-running transactions to see a consistent snapshot of the data.
+These old tuple versions serve a purpose initially - they allow long-running transactions to see a consistent snapshot of the data.
 But once all transactions that could possibly need them have finished, these tuples become dead tuples: invisible to all queries, yet still consuming space in your pages.

 This is where bloat emerges.
 Even though dead tuples won't appear in query results, Postgres still has to:
 * Load their pages from disk into memory